gpfeng/wp8_receipt_verify/README.md

 For the 1st problem, there are 2 solutions:

 *	wrap the x509 package to ignore the "negative serial number" error
-*	extract public key form the certification using openssl or key chain
+*	extract public key from the certification using openssl or key chain

 For the 2nd problem